jenna-tb-ekwealor/desert-sample-sites/README.md

 Targeted May 2026 sampling locations from `data/targeted-may2026.csv` are shown as larger golden yellow stars.

-Boundary layers from the local GIS files are prebuilt into `data/boundaries/sample_site_boundaries.geojson`.
-To rebuild that file from the source KMZ/shapefile downloads, run:
+Boundary layers are loaded at runtime from `data/boundaries/sample_site_boundaries.geojson`.
+That file is the app-ready cache, so the app does not need the original KMZ/shapefile downloads to run.
+If you keep a local copy of the boundary builder script and have the source files available, you can regenerate the cache by running:

 ```r
 source("scripts/build_boundaries.R")